joshuacgunn/dungeoncrawler/README.md

 - Random events while exploring
 - Leveling system
 - Proper player class system with different functionalities
+- Player stats having an impact on gameplay
 - A way for the player to move around in a dungeon
 - And more to come...
 _*Regardless of whether something is crossed out, I will continue changing all of these_